2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Compound Spirit

-This can be illustrated by the hin of olive oil and the four spices.
-When the ingredients were separated, the Spirit was not yet.
-After the spices are compounded into the oil, it is now the compound oil, able to anoint and signifies the compound Spirit.
+This can be illustrated by the hin of olive oil and the four spices in Exodus 30.
+The olive oil typifies the Spirit of God in essence; the four spices typify the processes which Christ went through in incarnation, human living, crucifixion etc. When the ingredients were separated, the Spirit was not yet.
+After the spices are compounded into the oil through His resurrection, it is now a compound oil, capable of anointing and signifies the compound Spirit.

 ### Seven Spirits